BattleBlock Theater

-BattleBlock Theater is a comedic platform game developed by The Behemoth and published by Microsoft Studios for Xbox 360, Windows, Mac, and Linux.
-It is the third title from The Behemoth following Alien Hominid and Castle Crashers.
+BattleBlock Theater is a 2013 platform game developed by The Behemoth and published by Microsoft Studios for Xbox 360, Microsoft Windows, Mac OS X and Linux.
+It is the third title from The Behemoth, following Alien Hominid and Castle Crashers.
 The game was released on Xbox Live Arcade on April 3, 2013, and later temporarily made free via Games with Gold on July 16, 2014.
+On July 26, 2024, a quality-of-life update and future console releases were announced for the game.